-SEA countries let down by Taylor Swift Eras Tour snub can shake it off by upping their game, say experts
+S-E Asia countries stung by Taylor Swift tour snub are shaking it off with new funds, new rules

 Ms Rebecca Neo, a research officer at the ISEAS – Yusof Ishak Institute, said that while a grant could cushion the cost of holding concerts, other considerations come into play too.

-“These include venue capacity, security (of the performers and crew), transportation for the audience, et cetera.
-Countries wishing to host such large-scale concerts would need to consider all these factors as well to increase their attractiveness as hosts,” said Ms Neo, who is from the institute’s Indonesia Studies programme and has done research into music events in the region.
+“These include venue capacity, security (of the performers and crew), transportation for the audience, et cetera,” said Ms Neo, who is from the institute’s Indonesia Studies programme and has done research into music events in the region.

+“Countries wishing to host such large-scale concerts would need to consider all these factors as well to increase their attractiveness as hosts.”

-Her colleague Siwage Dharma Negara, a senior fellow and co-coordinator of the Indonesia Studies programme, said that such shows would also be considered in terms of how much of an investment they could be for the performer.
+Her colleague Siwage Dharma Negara, a senior fellow and co-coordinator of the Indonesia Studies programme, said that such shows would also be considered in terms of investment yields for the performer.

-“They will see the potential of boosting their future earning potentials, for example, through albums, copyrights, and others,” he said.
+“They will see the potential of boosting their future earning potentials, for example, through albums, copyright, and others,” he said.

 While sidelined this round by Taylor Swift, Singapore’s neighbours boast vibrant music scenes of their own.
 Indonesia-based PermataBank chief economist Josua Pardede noted that some of the biggest players in the regional music scene are Singapore, Thailand and Indonesia.